Skip to main content

 Those who have already attended can find resources from the latest training sessions here.
 These include:

 Please remember the abstract notes contain the ‘answers’ to the Example Abstract exercise.
 We recommend you keep these for your own reference, but avoid wider distribution.
-We strongly recommend new coders should be formally trained rather than learning as they go from training resources!
+We recommend new coders seek training rather than learning as they go from training resources!

 Top